vkobinski/CacTui/README.md

 ## Features

+- **Calc Language**: A domain-specific language to run Excel-like expressions.
 - **Vim-like Navigation**: Navigate through cells using vim motions.
 - **Multiple Modes**: Switch between Normal, Insert, Visual, Command, and Exit modes.
 - **Terminal-Based**: Run entirely in the terminal, making it lightweight and fast.